Thank you for your interest in our program!

 - If you are emailing a faculty member for the first time, here are things to consider including in a brief email to a prospective mentor:

 - State what degree program you are interested in and when you’d like to start

 - Explain why you are interested in the PBC program

 - Explain why you are interested in the faculty’s research

 - Ask to set up a time to talk on the phone if they are accepting applicants

 You will need to submit a CV/resume if you decide to apply.
 It should include your academic background (degree, major, school, and year of graduation/or anticipated year of graduation), relevant professional experience, and a list of skills.
 Although not required, you can list any of the following that applies: previous research experience (e.g., REU programs, internships, research assistant positions) or scientific communications (e.g., peer-reviewed publications, reports, blog posts, etc.).
 Check out this link for further instructions on how to create an informative CV: Building a Curriculum Vitae as an Undergraduate student

 Students apply to the program through Northwestern University and take their courses at both NU and CBG with faculty from both institutions.
 Students use research facilities at the Plant Conservation and Science Center at CBG.

-MS (internship-based): Applications will be reviewed beginning February 15 and review will continue through April 30, 2020.
+MS (internship-based): Applications will be reviewed beginning February 15, and reviews will continue through April 30, 2024.
 Admissions are on a rolling basis.